Bryan Stevenson: Early life

-Born on November 14, 1959, Stevenson grew up in Milton, Delaware, a small rural town located in southern Delaware.
+Bryan A. Stevenson was born on November 14, 1959, in Milton, a small town in southern Delaware.
 His father, Howard Carlton Stevenson Sr., had grown up in Milton, and his mother, Alice Gertrude (Golden) Stevenson, was born and grew up in Philadelphia.
 Her family had moved to the city from Virginia in the Great Migration of the early 20th century.
 Stevenson has two siblings: an older brother, Howard Jr. and a sister, Christy.

 Both parents commuted to the northern part of the state for work, with Howard Sr., working at a General Foods processing plant as a laboratory technician and Alice as an equal opportunity officer at Dover Air Force Base.
 She particularly emphasized the importance of education to her children.

 Stevenson's family attended the Prospect African Methodist Episcopal Church, where as a child, Stevenson played piano and sang in the choir.
 His later views were influenced by the strong faith of the African Methodist Episcopal Church, where churchgoers were celebrated for "standing up after having fallen down".
-These experiences informed his belief that "each person in our society is more than the worst thing they've ever done.”
+These experiences informed his belief that "each person in our society is more than the worst thing they've ever done."

 When Stevenson was 16, his maternal grandfather, Clarence L. Golden, was stabbed to death in his Philadelphia home during a robbery.
 The killers received life sentences, an outcome Stevenson thought fair.
 Stevenson said of the murder: "Because my grandfather was older, his murder seemed particularly cruel.
 But I came from a world where we valued redemption over revenge."

 As a child, Stevenson dealt with segregation and its legacy.
 He spent his first classroom years at a "colored" elementary school.
 By the time he entered the second grade, his school was formally desegregated, but the old rules from segregation still applied.
 Black kids played separately from white kids, and at the doctor's or dentist's office, black kids and their parents continued to use the back door, while whites entered through the front.
 Pools and other community facilities were informally segregated.
-Stevenson's father, having grown up in the area, took the ingrained racism in his stride, but their mother noted that this was not right.
+Stevenson's father, having grown up in the area, took the ingrained racism in his stride, but his mother openly opposed the de facto segregation.
 In an interview in 2017, Stevenson recalled how his mother protested the day the black children from town lined up at the back door of the polio vaccination station to receive their shots, waiting hours while the white children went in first.